-I ended up packing these fantastic and comfortable boots that went with all of my outfits, thick wool socks, some cute jeans and trousers to layer over some tights underneath on really cold days, and these adorable sweaters that I ended up buying a couple of to mix and match!
+I ended up packing these fantastic and comfortable boots that went with all of my outfits, thick wool socks or fuzzy socks, some cute jeans and trousers to layer over some tights underneath on really cold days, and these adorable sweaters that I ended up buying a couple of to mix and match!

 It was only a bit chilly during our time in Budapest and Vienna but got very cold during our time in Prague.
 Seriously, I cannot stress the benefits of thick, wool socks and packing a lot of warm clothes!